Drilling: Vibration drilling

 The first studies into vibration drilling began in the 1950s (Pr.
 V.N.
 Poduraev, Moscow Bauman University).
-The main principle consists in generating axial vibrations or oscillations in addition to the feed movement of the drill so that the chips break up and are then easily removed from the cutting zone.
+The main principle consists in axial vibrations or oscillations in addition to the feed movement of the drill so that the chips break up and are then easily removed from the cutting zone.

 There are two main technologies of vibration drilling: self-maintained vibration systems and forced vibration systems.
 Most vibration drilling technologies are still at a research stage.
 In the case of self-maintained vibration drilling, the eigenfrequency of the tool is used in order to make it naturally vibrate while cutting; vibrations are self-maintained by a mass-spring system included in the tool holder.
 Other works use a piezoelectric system to generate and control the vibrations.
 These systems allow high vibration frequencies (up to 2 kHz) for small magnitude (about a few micrometers); they are particularly suitable for drilling small holes.
 Finally, vibrations can be generated by mechanical systems: the frequency is given by the combination of the rotation speed and the number of oscillation per rotation (a few oscillations per rotation), with magnitude about 0.1 mm.

 This last technology is a fully industrial one (example: SineHoling® technology of MITIS).
 Vibration drilling is a preferred solution in situations like deep hole drilling, multi-material stack drilling (aeronautics) and dry drilling (without lubrication).
 Generally, it provides improved reliability and greater control of the drilling operation.